PyRigi/PyRigi/doc/userguide/installation_guide.md

 ## Linux and Mac

-1. Make sure that your Python version exceeds 3.10.
+1. Make sure that your Python version is at least 3.10.
 2. The command `pip install pyrigi` installs PyRigi on your machine.
-3. If not already installed, you can install Jupyter notebooks via the command `pip install jupyterlabs`.
+3. If not already installed, you can install Jupyter notebooks via the command `pip install jupyterlab`.
 It can be run by typing `jupyter lab`.
 Doing so provides a convenient user interface to use the functionality of PyRigi.

 ## Windows